vectordotdev/timber-io/_docs/app/basics/events-and-context.md

 We've formally defined this schema in our
 [JSON schema definition](https://github.com/timberio/log-event-json-schema).
 This sets a firm foundation for a data structure you can rely on.
 It ensures consistentcy and normalization across all of your applications.
-This makes downstream consumption reliable.
+This makes downstream consumption reliable

 Here's an example payload: